instructlab/instructlab-bot/README.md

 - Stash the generated data and trained models and make them available for download.
 - Have the capacity to serve these models for testing purposes.
 - Have a way to monitor the system's state -- what builds are available for each PR, what jobs are in progress, etc …
-  - Contributor / Reviewer - status via GitHub PR comments from the bot
+  - Contributor / Triager - status via GitHub PR comments from the bot
   - Admin - OTEL, Grafana, etc …

 ### Current Status